Nirma Zárate

-Nirma Zárate (1936-1999) was a Colombian artist, professor and researcher famously known for her abstract works.
-Zárate was born in Bogota, Colombia.
+Nirma Zárate Mejía (1936–1999) was a Colombian artist, professor, and researcher famously known for her abstract works.
+Zárate was born in Bogotá, Colombia.

 She grew up in Colombia during World War II.
-The war had many implications on Colombian lifestyle and politics at the time.
-Colombia first supported the Axis powers and was in a constant state of shifting between its military powers and societal aspects due to U.S. intervention.
-Colombia finally shifted to supporting the allies after the Japanese attack on Pearl Harbor.
-During this time, Colombia was in a severe state of poverty where impoverished children roamed the streets in high numbers and were called gamines.
-During this time, discrimination and violence from police towards impoverished children were extremely high.
-Zárate experimented with different mediums and styles such as Abstract Art or Pop Art.
-Her first exhibition was as a student in Bogota and shortly after, she moved to the United States where she lived for four years.
+Zárate experimented with different mediums and styles, such as Abstract Art or Pop Art.
+Her first exhibition was as a student in Bogotá and shortly after, she moved to the United States where she lived for four years.
 She settled in Washington where she was chosen by Union Panamericana De Washington to participate in an exhibition of great Colombian art.
-Later in her career, Zárate was one of the co-directors of "Taller 4 Rojo", a collective of Colombian artists interested in representing the political and social reality of Colombia.
+Later in her career, Zárate was one of the co-directors of Taller 4 Rojo, a collective of Colombian artists interested in representing the political and social reality of Colombia.
 Her art during this period in her life turned shifted to more politically active art.

 She also taught at the Universidad Nacional de Colombia for many years.
 Zárate died in her hometown of Bogotá, in 1999, at the age of sixty-three.